FieldCommGroup/hipflowapp/README.md

 Totalizer implementation for the tertiary variable has not been implemented.

-On-Change burst trigger infrastructure and implementation does not exist.
+On-Change burst trigger infrastructure and implementation do not exist.

 Support for several data types have been left blank because they are not needed in this implementation.
 They may be needed in some other implementations. (e.g. cDatabase.cpp)

 All of the trigger-mode + burst-command combinations have not been tested.

+There is no provision for the device to recover automatically from a power cycle.

+There is no provision for the device to be placed into write-protect mode.

 ## User Guide